ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 ### Notable osu!taiko plays of the month

-[shinchikuhome](https://osu.ppy.sh/users/3174184) strikes again!
+::shinchikuhome::{ user-id=3174184 } strikes again!
 This time, being the first FC on a map considered by many to be one of the hardest maps currently Ranked.
 This map is Nepuri's set of [Kobaryo - New Game Plus](https://osu.ppy.sh/beatmapsets/797710#taiko/1675265), a 9* map that remained un-FC'd for nearly 4.5 years, until this month.
 Known for its near-impossible 400 BPM dense speed sections, it was recently FC'd by shinchikuhome with a solid 97.46% accuracy, earning them #1 on the map.
 If you haven't seen this play before, or want to rewatch it again, please check it out below!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/AI1OZBOkxMM" frameborder="0" allowfullscreen></iframe>

-Another notable play worthy of mention this month is [Majimanjiwwwww](https://osu.ppy.sh/users/12337864/taiko)'s HDNC 1218 pp play on [Null Specification - Aletheia (fake lover, fake summer)](https://osu.ppy.sh/beatmapsets/1895850#taiko/3907074), earning themselves the pp record and #1 on the map!
+Another notable play worthy of mention this month is ::Majimanjiwwwww::{ user-id=12337864 }'s HDNC 1218 pp play on [Null Specification - Aletheia (fake lover, fake summer)](https://osu.ppy.sh/beatmapsets/1895850#taiko/3907074), earning themselves the pp record and #1 on the map!
 This map is notable for its 300 BPM streams, only made harder with Hidden and Nightcore, making it well deserving of the record.
 Feel free to check it out below!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/VbtrG3OCdsw" frameborder="0" allowfullscreen></iframe>

 ### Notable osu!catch plays of the month

-You might be surprised to see [Imperial Circus Dead Decadence - Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) in the osu!catch section, but believe it or not, this map has enjoyed great competition over the years, culminating on the play [ArMa79](https://osu.ppy.sh/users/4982799) set this January, marking the first-ever FC on this more than legendary map that's jam-packed with insane tech and precision patterns.
+You might be surprised to see [Imperial Circus Dead Decadence - Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) in the osu!catch section, but believe it or not, this map has enjoyed great competition over the years, culminating on the play ::ArMa79::{ user-id=4982799 } set this January, marking the first-ever FC on this more than legendary map that's jam-packed with insane tech and precision patterns.

 The incredible effort put out by ArMa79 to defeat one of the hardest convert maps in the game is truly admirable.
 However, this is not the only convert map this month, as we've seen a new DT PP record for this category of play.
-We are of course talking about [Aryssiel](https://osu.ppy.sh/users/2389481/fruits)'s 1-miss play on [AKB48 - Heavy Rotation](https://osu.ppy.sh/beatmapsets/1524839#fruits/3119805) with DT, tragically choking an even more impressive 860 pp play.
+We are of course talking about ::Aryssiel::{ user-id=2389481 }'s 1-miss play on [AKB48 - Heavy Rotation](https://osu.ppy.sh/beatmapsets/1524839#fruits/3119805) with DT, tragically choking an even more impressive 860 pp play.

-To put this into context, the [previous record](https://osu.ppy.sh/scores/fruits/207475584) held by [b-a-d-s123](https://osu.ppy.sh/users/3656717) on [Bliitzit - Team Magma & Aqua Leader Battle Theme (Unofficial)](https://osu.ppy.sh/beatmapsets/1002271#fruits/2097898) is only 724pp, we wish the best for Aryssiel if he ever tries to fix this choke.
+To put this into context, the [previous record](https://osu.ppy.sh/scores/fruits/207475584) held by ::b-a-d-s123::{ user-id=3656717 } on [Bliitzit - Team Magma & Aqua Leader Battle Theme (Unofficial)](https://osu.ppy.sh/beatmapsets/1002271#fruits/2097898) is only 724pp, we wish the best for Aryssiel if he ever tries to fix this choke.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/3gvbI7qierI" frameborder="0" allowfullscreen></iframe>

 ### Notable osu!mania plays of the month

-Unfortunately the monthly team did not see any mania plays worth mentioning this month, but if you believe this is incorrect feel free to reach out to us either via the osu!dev Discord server or reach out directly to [RandomeLoL](https://osu.ppy.sh/users/7080063) and [kadoen](https://osu.ppy.sh/users/12780575) who are in charge of this section.
+Unfortunately the monthly team did not see any mania plays worth mentioning this month, but if you believe this is incorrect feel free to reach out to us either via the osu!dev Discord server or reach out directly to ::RandomeLoL::{ user-id=7080063 } and [kadoen](https://osu.ppy.sh/users/12780575) who are in charge of this section.

 ## Mapping recap